Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the

 Let us first remember that in \cref{eq:sftpwdr,eq:shdrfm,eq:shdrfmi} we have provided several partial-wave projected fixed$-t$ and hyperbolic dispersion relations (FTPWDR and HPWDR, respectively) to constrain the partial waves.
-In principle one could think about using FTPWDR rather than HPWDR, because their dependence on \pipikk is much smaller.
+In principle, one could think about using FTPWDR rather than HPWDR, because their dependence on \pipikk is much smaller.
 However by comparing their respective applicability domains in Fig.~\ref{fig:rvpik} versus Fig.~\ref{fig:rvpikhdr} we see that, even though their applicability on the real axis is rather similar and overlaps widely with the region of the \kap nominal mass, the domain of validity in the complex plane of the FTPWDR is much smaller and, unfortunately, it cannot reach the position of the \kap pole.
-This is why the Paris Group as well as us, have to resort to HPWDR.
+This is why the Paris group, as so do we, have to resort to HPWDR.
 Note that the choice of the $a$ parameter defining our hyperbolae is paramount.
 As explained in section~\ref{sec:DR} and \ref{app:Applicability}, we could think of changing $a$ to increase the applicability region of the HDR on the real axis, as we have actually done for \pipikk.
-However this would narrow down the applicability region on the complex plane, as depicted in Fig.~\ref{fig:rvpikhdr}, leaving out the \kap pole.
-Thus a compromise between the best $a$ on the real axis or the complex plane must be found, which we consider satisfactory for $a=-10 m_\pi^2$.
-Of course, right outside their applicability domains we do not expect an abrupt disruption, but just an smoothly increasing disagrement between both sides of the dispersion relations, as the discrepancies are produced by the $\pi K$ box diagrams shown in Fig.~\ref{fig:boxdiagrams}.
-Nevertheless the rigorous determination of the pole with precision demands that we remain inside the HPWDR applicability domain.
+However, this would narrow down the applicability region in the complex plane, as depicted in Fig.~\ref{fig:rvpikhdr}, leaving out the \kap pole.
+Thus a compromise between the best $a$ on the real axis and the complex plane must be found, which we consider satisfactory for $a=-10 m_\pi^2$.
+Of course, right outside their applicability domains, we do not expect an abrupt disruption, but just a smoothly increasing disagreement between both sides of the dispersion relations, as the discrepancies are produced by the $\pi K$ box diagrams shown in Fig.~\ref{fig:boxdiagrams}.
+Nevertheless, the rigorous determination of the pole with precision demands that we remain inside the applicability domain.

 Thus, in \cite{Pelaez:2020uiw} we have used our data parametrizations inside the HPWDR and we have found that there is indeed a pole in the expected region in the scalar channel with isospin 1/2.
-The values of the pole position and the modulus of the coupling are shown in Table~\ref{tab:poleskappa}, and these positions are compared with other existing determinations in Fig.\ref{fig:polekappa} above.
+The values of the pole position and the modulus of the coupling are shown in Table~\ref{tab:poleskappa}, compared with other existing determinations in Fig.~\ref{fig:polekappa} above.